zbrachinara/FtcRobotController/README.md

 ## Evlib + FTC = ❤️

-This is the place where I (zbrachinara) do all my experiments on the ftc and ev libraries.
+This is the place where I (zbrachinara, *not* team 7393) do all my experiments on the ftc and ev libraries.
 Some of these ideas might make it, some might not.

 Pending experiments: